dbrower/leaderboard/README.md

 However, there is a dependency on having the local wifi network working.
 The only way around that is to generate the html file on the same computer as the one which is displaying the leaderboard to the projector.

+The displayed html has some javascript so that the scores can be progressively revealed.
+At first no scores will show.
+Pressing `space` will reveal the bottom third of teams.
+Press `space` two more times to get the rest.

 # Details